IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 Returns are total returns, that is, the backtests assume no withdrawals, and that all distributions (such as dividends) are reinvested in the strategy.

 **How realistic are the backtest results?**<br>
 All backtests account for transaction fees and slippage, while bid-ask spreads are not taken into account.
-Orders are always fully filled.
+Orders are simulated as market on close orders and are always fully filled.

 **What is the benchmark displayed in some of the strategies results?**<br>
 The benchmark is the S&P 500 index.